 This is another well-known, popular breastfeeding position and can be great for c-section mamas as you try to recline, rest, and recover!
 Be sure to avoid weight and pressure on your wound site.

-In addition to resting, postpartum compression garments can also help moms recovering from a c-section.
-They provide stability and support to the abdomen and can help with postpartum swelling.
-To speed up the healing process and protect the incision site, you may want to consider getting c-section bandages.
-Aeroflow Breastpumps carries both of these items, and they may be covered by your insurance.
-These medical-grade items often require a prescription from your doctor to obtain through insurance.
+In addition to resting, postpartum compression garments, c-section bandages, and gentle movement can also help moms recovering from a c-section.
+Compression garments provide stability and support to the abdomen and can help with postpartum swelling.
+Garments should be comfortable and supportive, not restrictive.
+C-section bandages can protect the incision site while you’re healing, and may also soften the scar tissue over time.
+Aeroflow Breastpumps carries both of these items, and they may be covered by your insurance with a prescription from your doctor.
 If maternity or postpartum compression could help you throughout your motherhood journey, be sure to fill out our quick and easy Qualify Through Insurance Form.

 Remember that there are no right or wrong breastfeeding positions.
 Do what works best for you and your little one, and don't forget to rest!